jgsoares/flexbox/README.md

 ## 5. justify-content

 Aligns the flex items in the container according to the direction.
 The property only works if the current items do not occupy the entire container.
-This means that when setting flex: 1; or something similar in the items, the property will no longer have a function.
+This means that when setting `flex: 1`; or something similar in the items, the property will no longer have a function.

 Excellent property to be used in cases where you want to align one item on the left and another on the right, as in a simple header with branding and navigation.